American assigns 20 Embraer jets to Compass Airlines

-American Airlines Group (AAL.O) on Wednesday said it assigned 20 new Embraer jets to Compass Airlines, which will start providing regional service under the American Eagle brand next year.
+June 18 American Airlines Group on Wednesday said it assigned 20 new Embraer jets to Compass Airlines, which will start providing regional service under the American Eagle brand next year.

 But after Envoy pilots represented by the Air Line Pilots Association voted down a concessionary contract in March, American said it would look to place the jets with other carriers.